BattletechModders/ModTek/doc/MOD_DLL.md

 ## Setting Your Project Up

 Create a new project and solution with Visual Studio.
 You should target .NET 4.7, as this is what the game is using.
+See [ModTek.csproj](../ModTek/ModTek.csproj) on how your csproj can look like.

 On the right, make sure that you add references to the `0Harmony.dll` and `Assembly-CSharp.dll`.
 If you will be using the settings from your `mod.json`, you will also need `Newtonsoft.Json.dll`.